trailofbits/essence/README.md

 # Essence

-This project aims to extract functions from llvm bitcode files and generate executables for them.
+This project aims to generate stand-alone executables for functions residing in llvm bitcode modules.
-Functions can be specified by name and convenient json input templates will be generated in which their arguments (including globals) can be specified.
+Functions can be specified by name and convenient JSON input templates will be generated in which their arguments (including globals) can be specified.
 The project is sub-divided into two components: `essence` is the python tool which is meant for users and handles all of the end-to-end functionality, and `handsanitizer` which is the c++ component that interacts directly with the LLVM bitcode modules and generates neccesary code/templates.

 ![Demo gif](demo.gif)